-The poem I’ve given you for today was done by Theodore Parker Ferris.
+The poem I’ve given you for today was written by Theodore Parker Ferris.
 He was a wonderful rector of Trinity, Copley Square, in Boston.

-I found this a few years ago and it doesn’t carry a name, so I entitled it “A prayer for Advent” in your service leaflet.
-It gives us an image of what it might be for us to develop new desires for God, new wants, new needs based on that Christ story that we’re about to rehearse.
+I found this a few years ago and it doesn’t carry a name, so I entitled it “A Prayer for Advent” in your service leaflet.
+It gives us an image of what it might mean for us to develop new desires for God, new wants, new needs based on that Christ story that we’re about to rehearse.